mtrano/Apennine-GNU-Linux/apennine-12-plus-artworks/opt/apennine/apfm/README.md

 Apennine GNU/Linux 12 'Val Taro' Plus Artworks

-The included images have been adapted from the ones by anonymous artists downloaded from www.wallpapercave.com by Apennine Gnu/Linux Team.
+The included images have been adapted from the ones by Fabio Marchini and downloaded from https://www.fabiomarchini.it/ by Apennine Gnu/Linux Team.

 Copyright (C) 2023 Michele Trancossi, Enexergy LTD, EPMI srl and others, see copyright file.